-Unitarian Universalist Congregations are moving away from the term “Religious Education” to describe programs that go beyond Sunday morning worship.
-Instead, we are adopting the term “Faith Formation”.
+Unitarian Universalist Congregations are adopting the term “Faith Formation” or “Faith Development” to describe programs that go beyond Sunday morning worship.
 It’s the idea that our faith continues to form all life long, just as our self-understanding and perceptions about our world change and grow.
-It is a lifelong process of meaning making inherent in our humanity.
-It is a shift away from focusing on information we expect from curriculum to forming a personal relationship to it.

 Guided by our seven Unitarian Universalist principles, Faith Formation at UUCM will create a joyful, spiritually nourishing environment for learning and living, that fosters healthy connection with self, our congregation, the greater community and the earth.